 Culinary Program: AAS Degree in Baking and Pastry; AAS Degree in Culinary Arts Technology(exemplary); Certificate in Artisanal Foods; Certificate in Baking and Pastry; Certificate in Culinary Arts; Culinary Manager Certificate; Restaurant Cook Certificate; Baking and Pastry Advanced Certificate; Advanced Chocolate and Cake Certificate

 The Culinary Institute of Charleston at Trident Technical College has been a leader in the culinary education industry for over 25 years.
 This top culinary school is accredited by the American Culinary Federation and features a low student/faculty ratio, state-of-the-art equipment, and hands-on training.
-Two student run restaurants, Relish Restaurant and 181 Palmer, provide students with the opportunity to apply their skills in a fine dining setting.
-TTC features many different culinary degree and certificate programs to meet the needs of culinary students at every level on their career path.
+Two student-run restaurants, Relish Restaurant and 181 Palmer provide students with the opportunity to apply their skills in a fine dining setting.
+TTC features many different culinary degrees and certificate programs to meet the needs of culinary students at every level on their career path.
 Graduates are prepared to work in traditional culinary settings as well as in sports/nutrition, private homes, research, and health care.

 #1.
 Culinary Institute of the Carolinas At Greenville Technical College-Greenville, South Carolina

 Culinary Program: AAS Degree in Culinary Arts Technology (exemplary); Baking and Pastry Arts Certificate in Applied Science; Culinary Education Certificate in Applied Science; Sustainable Agriculture Certificate in Applied Science